sk00206/CEassessment-/README.md

 2. Try to do the same task in a shorter code
 3. Using functions then recalling them
 4. Using a code to make the obstacles and the target move so that the robot can detect their movement and move accordingly
+5. analyzing which route has the least obstacles and use it